Bridge to SU

 Bridge to SU Courses

-The Bridge to SU summer program is structured around the one-credit hour University Studies course, SU100: Successful Student Strategies and complemented by ART105: Design Thinking and Problem Solving.
+The Bridge to SU summer program is structured around the one-credit hour University Studies course, SU100: Successful Student Strategies.
 SU100 is designed to help students transition into being a Spalding University student.
 Coursework covers learning styles, study skills, financial awareness, advising basics, career resources, academic progress and support resources.

 Experiences Outside the Classroom